WVUHPC/2019-Intro-HPC/_episodes/05-modules.md

 The shell, and many other command line programs uses a set of variables to control their behavior.
 Those variables are called **Environment Variables**.
 Think about them as placeholders for information stored within the system that passes data to programs launched in the shell.

 Environment Variables control a big deal of CLI functionality.
-The declare where to search for executable commands.
-Where to search for libraries.
-On which language display messages to you.
-How you prompt looks.
-Beyond the shell itself.
-Environment variables are use by many codes to control their own operation.
+They declare where to search for executable commands, where to search for libraries, which language display messages to you, how you prompt looks.
+Beyond the shell itself, Environment Variables are use by many codes to control their own operation.

 You can see all the variables currently defined by executing: